 Ideally, every business begins by putting some basic processes and structures into place that ensure legal compliance and set you up for long-term success.
 In practice, so many new organizations start from a less stable place.
-It’s not uncommon for a business to start growing from someone’s garage, or maybe the founder just doesn’t have the capacity to look into all the administrative details.
+It’s not uncommon for a business to start growing from someone’s garage, or maybe the founder just doesn’t have the capacity to look into all the administrative details – resulting in costly mistakes.

 Unfortunately, inadequate setup can create some major headaches down the road.
 Here are the biggest (and most easily prevented) legal and accounting mistakes we see new businesses making.

 - The legal structure doesn’t fit the business.
 A lot of people think that LLC is the best legal designation for the businesses, only to find out that they can’t pay themselves on a W2.
 Another common mistake: forgetting to account for self-employment taxes when operating as an LLC or failing to realize that an S-corp paying distributions needs to do so according to each shareholder’s percentage of ownership.
 How to avoid it: When you create your business plan, be sure to thoroughly research your options and choose the right legal structure—not just for your present-day needs, but one that will also accommodate your business as it grows.

 - The business doesn’t have its own bank account.
 So many business owners start out by putting business revenue into their personal checking accounts.
 It’s an easy mistake to make because it seems harmless at the time—after all, you’re just starting out.
 Why do you need to make things complicated with an extra account?
 Unfortunately, commingling your personal and business funds can have major implications.
 It’s too easy to misclassify income and expenses, and it also voids the liability protection offered by setting up a separate legal entity.
 If your business finds itself in a lawsuit, your personal assets could be implicated by mixing your funds.
 How to avoid it: Open a business bank account and credit card right from day one.